 As the site is large, there are a number of emergency assembly areas.
 Hence, there are options available for assembly if an assembly point is unsafe, e.g. fire nearby.
 Barrick have developed a system for accounting for personnel at each emergency assembly area.
-The emergency operations centre is located adjacent to the main site entrance gate.
+The emergency operations centre is located in the Administration Conference Room.

 The person with overall control, the "Emergency Services Coordinator", is located in the emergency operations centre.
 Within each area, there are nominated incident controllers for handling specific emergency response actions, e.g. the senior operator in the control room for the processing plant.
 These people are identified via a tabard.
-Control is handed over to the NSWFB / Rural Fire Brigade should they be required to attend.
+Control is handed over to the Fire and Rescue NSW / Rural Fire Brigade should they be required to attend.